nikitadevendran/kafka-stock-market/README.md

 # Analyzing Stock Market in Real-Time using Apache Kafka
 This project aims to analyze the stock market by means of the dataset in real-time by means of querying to get insights.

 # Technology Used
 - Python
+- SQL
 - Amazon Web Service (AWS)
   - S3 (Simple Storage Service)
   - Athena